-- 2. Provides individual and group counseling and classroom guidance to promote the academic, career, and personal/social development of students. - 3.
+- D. Skills and Practices - Demonstrates self-awareness, sensitivity to others, and the skills needed to relate to diverse individuals, groups, and classrooms. - Provides individual and group counseling and classroom guidance to promote the academic, career, and personal/social development of students. - 3.
 Designs and implements prevention and intervention plans related to the effects of (a) atypical growth and development, (b) health and wellness, (c) language, (d) ability level, (e) multicultural issues, and (f) factors of resiliency on student learning and development. - 4.
 Demonstrates the ability to use procedures for assessing and managing suicide risk. - 5.
 Demonstrates the ability to recognize his or her limitations as a school counselor and to seek supervision or refer clients when appropriate.

-Skills and Practices

-- 1. Demonstrates multicultural competencies in relation to diversity, equity, and opportunity in student learning and development. - 2.
-Advocates for the learning and academic experiences necessary to promote the academic, career, and personal/social development of students. - 3.
+- F. Skills and Practices - 1.
+Demonstrates multicultural competencies in relation to diversity, equity, and opportunity in student learning and development. - Advocates for the learning and academic experiences necessary to promote the academic, career, and personal/social development of students. - 3.
 Advocates for school policies, programs, and services that enhance a positive school climate and are equitable and responsive to multicultural student populations. - 4.
 Engages parents, guardians, and families to promote the academic, career, and personal/social development of students.